What's on this Page

 Here’s how CAPD works:

-- Preservation of Residual Kidney Function: CAPD may help preserve some residual kidney function better than other forms of dialysis, which can have positive effects on overall health and outcomes.
+5. Preservation of Residual Kidney Function: Some studies suggest that CAPD may help preserve residual kidney function better than hemodialysis.